-In order to board Brio you must pay BEFORE you board.
-All Brio stations have ticket vending machines where you will need to buy your ticket first.
+BRIO is a pre-pay transit system.
+All Brio stations and corresponding terminals have ticket vending machines where you will first need to buy your ticket.
 You can purchase a single-trip ticket, a day pass, a weekly pass or a monthly pass at the Brio ticket vending machine.

 Once you have your pass you simply board the Brio vehicle through any door.
 Remember you MUST be prepared to show proof of payment (and a valid ID if using a reduced fare ticket/pass) when asked by any Sun Metro employee.
 Failure to pay may result in being banned from riding Brio and being fined for fare evasion.

 Can I pay my fare with a credit card?

 Yes!
 Sun Metro is currently working to ensure that all our ticket vending machines will be able to accept credit cards for payment of bus fare.

 Will this replace my local bus and impact my bus stop?

 No, the existing local bus system will remain about the same.
 Minor, if any, changes will be seen; however, we will notify our passengers of any service changes before they are made.